cahute/cahute/docs/topics/protocols/rationales.rst

-In this rationale, the calculator initiates the connection, so the host actually does not need to know much about the protocol beforehand, only the medium and related parameters.
+In this rationale, the calculator initiates the connection, so the host actually does not need to know much about the protocol beforehand, only the transport and related parameters.

 In order to open the link for such a rationale: